EDVTAZ/BProtoHW/spec/spec.md

 * There can be multiple channels
 * A channel can be created by a single user
 * Any user in a channel can add new users to that channel
+	* Users cannot leave channels, if a user needs to be removed, a new channel can be created without that specific user

 ## General usage